 The two assignments – an individual paper and group presentation – both require direct application of the content taught.
 For the individual paper, we were asked to build a case formulation given a fictional scenario.
 It’s one of the most challenging and time-consuming assignments I’ve had to do.
 The good news: all the resources we needed to write the paper were compiled neatly for us beforehand; we only had to download and read them.
 The bad news: the amount of reading to do was monumental.
 There was no word limit, so I ended up with a 28-page report.
 One thing she did that I have mixed opinions about was sharing a model report submitted by an ace student a few years prior.
 Because the entire class now used it as reference, everyone’s papers were virtually identical.
 The best students stood out by thoughtfully including elements that were typically overlooked.
 I was not one of them, so don’t ask me.
 HAHAHA

 The group presentation was a nightmare.
 It was again a case formulation.
 The instructions were simple: create from scratch a character presenting with any disorder, and tailor a comprehensive treatment plan.
 There were other pointers, but we otherwise had absolute freedom.
 I struggled a lot with the lack of boundaries due to the infinite choices at every turn.
 The four group presentations that emerged from the same class were diametrically different as a result.
 The discrepancy was so great at times I felt physically uncomfortable.
-Ironically, this group situation was antithetical with that of the individual paper.
+Ironically, this group situation was opposite of that with the individual paper.
 What a time to be alive.

 I must append this section by saying I underestimated this module, which at least partially accounts for my less-than-optimal experience.
 4000-level modules are meant to be specialised and consequently challenging; that is why their weightage is greater (4AUs).
 There were many motivated students in that class who fared better, and who likely have more positive testimonials.
 It remains a valuable opportunity for students who are considering a career in clinical psychology.